Latest News

 Even after a decade-long continuous depletion of reserves, exploration firm Kingdom Exploration estimates that between 50 and 70% of technically recoverable natural gas is still left.

 The Marcellus region is still facing major challenges to its growth.
-These include limited pipeline connections with new markets, the difficult permitting process for new pipelines and the distances between major LNG export hubs.
+These include a lack of pipeline connections with new markets, the difficult permitting process to build new pipelines and long distances from major LNG export hubs.

 Haynesville, the deposit that produced 16% of U.S. Shale Gas last year, has much closer ties to LNG exporters who are Haynesville's main customers.

-Haynesville producers, however, are very sensitive to market price fluctuations and will reduce their activity if prices continue to fall.
+Haynesville producers, however, are sensitive to market price fluctuations and reduce their activity when prices fall for long periods.

-Haynesville's reserves are also estimated to be huge, but they will cost more to extract, as the easy pockets are emptied.
+Haynesville's reserves are also estimated to be huge, but they will cost more to extract, as the easy pockets are tapped.

-Permian Basin is different from Marcellus and Haynesville because it's primarily an oil reserve with a side of natural gas.
+Permian Basin is different from Haynesville and Marcellus in that it's predominantly an oil?reserve with natural gas on the side.

 Permian oil is the most important product.
-In 2025, the basin will produce around 6.5 millions barrels of crude oil per day or about half the total U.S. crude production.
+In 2025, the basin will produce around 6.5 millions barrels of crude oil per day.
+This represents around half the total U.S. crude production.

-Gas is often marketed as a byproduct by producers in order to get buyers to buy it.
+Gas is a by-product of the oil industry, so it is priced accordingly by producers in order to get buyers to buy their gas.

 Permian Gas is among the most affordable available.
 However, limited pipeline connectivity can cause supplies to accumulate in the basin.
 This will further lower prices.

-The tightening of rules on flaring, the burning off?of excess gas, means that Permian producers will need to be more disciplined with their offtake and storage flow going forward.
+The tightening of rules on flaring, the burning off of excess gas, means that Permian Gas producers will need to be more disciplined with their future storage and offtake flows.

-The high crude oil prices will also result in additional oil and gas production in the Permian basin by 2026.
-This could have a greater and more consistent impact on the national?gas market.
+The high crude oil price also means that more oil and gas production will be expected in the Permian basin by 2026.
+This could have a greater and more consistent impact on the national gas markets.

 The idea of U.S. dominance in energy may have to be rethought if gas production from the Big 3 continues to fall.